dfinity/ic-hs/README.md

-The IC Stub
+The IC Ref
 ===========

-The IC stub is a partial implementation of the public interface of the DFINITY Internet Computer, as specified in https://docs.dfinity.systems/spec/public/ with the primary goal of providing a mock environment to test the output of the Motoko compiler.
+The IC ref is a partial implementation of the public interface of the DFINITY Internet Computer, as specified in https://docs.dfinity.systems/spec/public/ with the primary goal of providing a mock environment to test the output of the Motoko compiler.

-It currently provides one binary, `ic-stub-run`, that allows you to script the execution of a single canister.
+It currently provides one binary, `ic-ref-run`, that allows you to script the execution of a single canister.

 Status